 I feel identifying as a “Spiritual Christian,” libertarian, bisexual is part of the reason I constantly feeling like a fish out of water.
 “Spiritual Christian” is just what I say when people ask my religious beliefs.
 I am both spiritual, as I believe aspects of many theologies and create my own, and Christian, I was baptized and pray to Jesus.
 Although, some Christians would say I’m “not Christian enough” because I believe in other entities.
 Trying to date in the LGBTQ community as a bisexual feels like you’re “too straight” to be considered.

 I never caught so much flack as a bisexual libertarian as I did the last election.
 Gary Johnson wasn’t my favorite libertarian candidate, but I really thought he could get 5% this year, which would allow the party to join the debate next election.
 I would obviously love for my voice to be heard, but people were attacking me, saying a vote for anyone but Hillary is a vote for Trump, and that I “wasted” my vote.
 After he was elected, it was like you can’t be feminist or bi and support Trump, or do anything less than despise him.
+(It’s not that I don’t despise him, just that I despise Hillary too).
 The LA Pride parade earlier this year became the “Resist March” that was “not supposed to be democratic or republican,” but ultimately became an Anti-Trump march.
 In my opinion, this divided the community it was meant to bring together.
 I see moral confusion and abhorrence trickling down from the pinnacles of society, corroding communities at every level.

 Beliefs are not black and white, there are gray areas.
 People always tell you, “Just make up your mind!
 Choose one!”
 Why must I choose one, when there are so many options?
 So many combinations of the two, options beyond the two you haven’t even imagined!